kavyaobillineni-cmd/DEMO/README.md

 ⭐ I am ready to give my best effort, continuously improve my skills, and become a valuable member of the team.

-## 📌 Career Objective :-

-To secure an entry-level position in a progressive organization where I can apply my analytical skills, gain practical experience, and contribute to organizational success while growing professionally.

 🔗 LinkedIn: www.linkedin.com/in/kavya-obillineni

 🙏 Thank you for giving me this opportunity.